firatbatar/my-reddit-data/README.md

 # My Reddit Usage Data Analysis

+## Description
-## Sabancı University CS210 Intorduction to Data Scince Course Fall 2023-2024 Term Project
+Sabancı University CS210 Intorduction to Data Scince Course Fall 2023-2024 Term Project.

-This project will be an analysis on my own Reddit usage.
-Data used is directly exported from reddit.com as a personal data request.
+This project will be an analysis on my own [Reddit](https://www.reddit.com/) usage.
+Data used is directly exported from Reddit as a personal [data request](https://www.reddit.com/settings/data-request).

-### Goal
+## Goal
 I will explore the data and try to make analysis on
 * subreddits that I am subscribed to,
 * subreddits that I am active in,
 * the time of my activity,
 * types of activity

-### Tools
+## Tools
 I will use Python programming language and will work on a IPython Notebook (Jupyter Notebook) file.
 I mainly plan to use libraries
 * **Pandas** to structure the data